The Last Sky: Dream Anthology

 Level Design

-During this project, I was also tasked with level design, while also prototyping new puzzle mechanics.
+During this project, I was tasked with level design, while also prototyping new puzzle mechanics.
 I created multiple puzzle systems around the theme of time alteration.

 From here, I would gather playtesting feedback, and then adjust the levels.
 Throughout the multiple iteration periods, I would work with the level artist to decorate the level.